 Good Credit / Bad Credit

 Albany Cosmetic and Laser Center had no difficulty securing the funds, even for the used machines, because we have excellent credit as a medical spa.
 The issue stemmed from the lender’s relationship with the sentient laser.
-It seems sentient laser has bad credit or so.
-I asked Eric about it.
-He said it is only a different company with the same name.
-Anyway, the financial institution refused to release the fund unless I sign that I received the machine's inspection, which I refused.
-Eric and his manager tried to convince me to do that, relying on their excellent reputation.
-I refused to sign as it is considered a fraud!
-It took almost two months of negotiation, and I was stuck.
-Therefore, I called Eric and asked him to cancel the deal and refund the downpayment.
-To my surprise, he refused to do so because the fund is approved, and the problem is with the money hand change!
-Anyway, after almost three months, we were able to get the machines.
-I inspected the machine, and both worked fine, so the fund was released to the sentient laser.
+It appears as though sentient laser has poor credit or something similar.
+I inquired of Eric.
+He stated that it is simply a different company operating under the same name.
+Regardless, the financial institution refused to release the funds until I signed acknowledging receipt of the machine’s inspection, which I refused to do.
+Eric and his manager attempted to persuade me to do so, citing their impeccable reputation.
+I refused to sign because it is deemed fraudulent!
+I was stuck after nearly two months of negotiation.
+As a result, I called Eric and requested that he cancel the transaction and refund the downpayment.
+To my surprise, he refused, claiming that the fund had already been approved and the issue was with the money hand change!
+Regardless, we were able to obtain the machines after nearly three months.
+I inspected the machine and determined that both were operational, at which point the fund was released to the sentient laser.